-The this parameter is the current object (i.e., this form) and is passed to the just discussed validate function.
+The this parameter is the current object (i.e., this form) and is passed to the vali date function just discussed.
 The validate function receives this parameter as the object form.

 As you can see, the only JavaScript used within the form's HTML is the call to return buried in the onSubmit attribute.
 Browsers with JavaScript disabled or not available will simply ignore the onSubmit attribute, and the HTML will display just fine.